 The college believes in 3R concept .
 Reduce ,Reuse and recycle.
 The two type of waste that is generated in the campus is degradable and non degradable.
 The extensive flora in the campus generates litter that is recycled as compost by the composting pits available in the Botany Department is blessed with large number trees .
 The non degradable waste such as plastics is collected by ITC WOW periodically from the campus.
 The e-waste generated from the computer science department is periodically are collected by Virogree Private Ltd. An MOU is signed with the private agencies to take care of the non degradable waste.
-The bio-waste generated in the research laboratory is disposed according to the norms and guidelines of CPCSEA.
+The biowaste generated in the research laboratory is disposed according to the norms and guidelines of CPCSEA.
 All Safety protocols are followed while handling hazardous materials in the laboratory

-File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies View File Geotagged photographs of the facilities View File Any other relevant information No File Uploaded

-7.1.4 - Water conservation facilities available in the Institution: Rain water harvesting Bore well /Open well recharge Construction of tanks and bunds Waste water recycling Maintenance of water bodies and distribution system in the campus
+File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies No File Uploaded Geotagged photographs of the facilities View File Any other relevant information No File Uploaded 7.1.4 - Water conservation facil in the Institution: Rain water h Bore well /Open well recharge of tanks and bunds Waste wate Maintenance of water bodies an arvesting Construction er recycling system in the campus

-File Description Documents Geotagged photographs / videos of the facilities View File Any other relevant information No File Uploaded

-7.1.5 - Green campus initiatives include

-7.1.5.1 - The institutional initiatives for greening the campus are as follows:

-- A. Any 4 or All of the above

-- 1. Restricted entry of automobiles

-- 2. Use of bicycles/ Battery-powered vehicles

-- 3. Pedestrian-friendly pathways

-- 4. Ban on use of plastic

-- 5. Landscaping

-File Description Documents Geotagged photos / videos of the facilities No File Uploaded Various policy documents / decisions circulated for implementation View File Any other relevant documents No File Uploaded

-7.1.6 - Quality audits on environment and energy undertaken by the institution

-7.1.6.1 - The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following:

-- 1. Green audit
+File Description Documents Geotagged photographs / videos of the facilities View File Any other relevant information No File Uploaded 7.1.5 - Green campus initiatives include 7.1.5.1 - The institutional initiat greening the campus are as foll A. Any 4 or All of the abo ove Restricted entry of autor Use of bicycles/ Battery- vehicles Pedestrian-friendly path Ban on use of plastic Landscaping powered File Description Documents Geotagged photos / videos of the facilities No File Uploaded Various policy documents / decisions circulated for implementation No File Uploaded Any other relevant documents No File Uploaded 7.1.6 - Quality audits on enviro nment and ener rgy undertaken by the institution 7.1.6.1 - The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following: 1.
+Green audit A. Any 4 or all of the abo ove Energy audit Environment audit Clean and green campus 5 recognitions/awards 5.
+Beyond the campus envi promotional activities

-- 2. Energy audit

-- 3. Environment audit

-- 4. Clean and green campus recognitions/awards

-- 5. Beyond the campus environmental promotional activities

-File Description Documents Reports on environment and energy audits submitted by the auditing agency View File Certification by the auditing agency No File Uploaded Certificates of the awards received View File Any other relevant information View File
+File Description Documents Reports on environment and energy audits submitted by the auditing agency View File Certification by the auditing agency No File Uploaded Certificates of the awards received No File Uploaded Any other relevant information No File Uploaded